ibexa/documentation-developer/docs/content_management/content_api/creating_content.md

     Creating most objects will be impossible for an anonymous user.
     Make sure to [authenticate](php_api.md#setting-the-repository-user) as a user with sufficient permissions.

+!!! tip "Content REST API"

+    To learn how to create Content items using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-content-create-content-item).

 ## Creating Content item draft

 Value objects such as Content items are read-only, so to create or modify them you need to use structs.